 Ramona Commerce Center, located in proximity/access to three major Interstates, the nation’s busiest port system, and Ontario Airport in Perris, California, will be leased out to a Fortune 500 industrial supplier.
-Though, the company was not named.
+Unfortunately, though, the company was not named.
 The news was first reported on GlobeSt.com.

 The Inland Empire is one of the largest big-box industrial markets in the U.S, according to the latest research by CBRE, an American commercial real estate services, and investment firm.
 An industrial big box facility is a warehouse/distribution center of 200K square feet or more space.
-With major freeways, three airports, and a large railway network, the Inland Empire adds between 10 million and 25 million sq. ft. of new space annually Fortune 500 companies absorb that.
+The Inland Empire adds between 10 million and 25 million sq. ft. of new space annually with major freeways, three airports, and a large railway network.
+Fortune 500 companies absorb that.

 Our goal at Startempire Wire is to act as a megaphone to connect the dots between the best startups, events, and people in the Inland Empire.
 So don’t forget to subscribe to our YouTube channel and like/follow us on Facebook, Twitter, and Instagram.